shoaibbhimani/essential-javascript-links/README.md

 * [The Two Pillars of JavaScript Part 1: Prototypal OO](https://medium.com/javascript-scene/the-two-pillars-of-javascript-ee6f3281e7f3)
 * [The Two Pillars of JavaScript Part 2: Functional Programming](https://medium.com/javascript-scene/the-two-pillars-of-javascript-pt-2-functional-programming-a63aa53a41a4)
 * [JavaScript Objects](http://davidwalsh.name/javascript-objects) An excellent explanation of inheritance in JavaScript by Kyle Simpson
-* [How to Use ES6 for Isomorphic JavaScript Apps](https://medium.com/javascript-scene/how-to-use-es6-for-isomorphic-javascript-apps-2a9c3abe5ea2) A Babel config walkthrough
+* [How to Use ES6 for Universal JavaScript Apps](https://medium.com/javascript-scene/how-to-use-es6-for-isomorphic-javascript-apps-2a9c3abe5ea2) A Babel config walkthrough
 * [Unapply attack](http://glebbahmutov.com/blog/unapply-attack/) Make your JS apps more secure by freezing builtins.
 * [JavaScript Application Architecture on the Road to 2015](https://medium.com/@addyosmani/javascript-application-architecture-on-the-road-to-2015-d8125811101b) Addy Osmani
 * [Modularity](http://jlongster.com/Modularity) A pragmatic take on the tiny modules vs batteries included approach